EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 ??? note "Create a Keycloak Client"

-    The openEO API provides an endpoint for service discovery, which allows openEO clients to integrate with each openEO instance.
-This includes auth discovery that provides details of supported identity providers.

-    For OIDC identity providers, details of an OIDC client are provided through this discovery interface.
-This is assumed to be a public OIDC client for use with OIDC PKCE flows (Authorization/Device Code).
-This allows the openEO client to dynamically integrate with the authentication approach offered by the openEO instance - without the need to register their own OIDC client.
+    openEO's service discovery endpoint publishes the identity providers a client can use, including OIDC client details - a public client for PKCE flows (Authorization/Device Code), so openEO clients (e.g. the web editor) don't need to register their own.

-    Thus, if OIDC is enabled, we configure in our openEO deployment integration with an `EOEPCA` identity provider.

     Inside the `generated-values.yaml` (when OIDC is enabled) you'll find the following configuration: